Curriculum

 Elective Rotations

-In addition to the required rotations, students will choose one elective rotation in a medical or surgical subspecialty based on their area of interest and subject to availability.
+Students will have two elective rotations.
+The first will be in Primary Care (outpatient – may include Family Medicine, Internal Medicine, Urgent Care, or Pediatrics).
+The second elective allows the student to choose from a medical or surgical specialty or subspecialty based on their area of interest and availability of the rotation.
 In some cases, students may be required to complete an elective rotation in a specific specialty in order to address deficiencies and/or as part of a remediation plan.
 Examples of elective rotations that may be available include:

 • Dermatology